CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

    - **Add required attendees:** Search and select the user you created in the previous exercise.

-   - Select date and time as per the requirements.
+   - Select the date and time as per the requirements.

    - If it's a recurring meeting, open the dropdown menu next to **Does not repeat** (just below the date).
 Choose how often you want it to occur from the default options, or select Custom to create your own cadence.

    - If you want to have your meeting in a channel, select the appropriate channel.
 If you’d rather not, skip it.
-When you have a meeting in a channel, everyone in the team will be able to see it and join it in that channel.
+When you have a meeting in a channel, everyone in the team will be able to see it and join in on that channel.

        ![](Images/img42.png)